Adopting from the West Suffolk Branch

-All adoption fees will either be paid by card prior to the animal being delivered or can be made by bank transfer.
+All adoption fees will either be paid by card prior to the animal being collected/delivered or can be made by bank transfer.

-We thank you all for your patience during this difficult time and if you have any questions, please do not hesitate to contact us.
+We thank you all for your patience.
+If you have any general questions regaridng adoption, please do not hesitate to contact us at email@example.com

 With all our adoptions, you will be provided with a welcome pack containing information about your new family member, details of the Insurance cover that is avaliable as well as some helpful numbers to call, should you have any questions after the adoption.

-The adoption costs for our cats and dogs are determined by their age (although it can sometimes be difficult to be exact) and are as follows:
+The suggested adoption costs (there are individual circumstances when these may be increased and you be be advised at the beginning of the process if this applies) for our cats and dogs are determined by their age (although it can sometimes be difficult to be exact) and are as follows:

 Junior , 0-12 months, Adult, 1-8 years and Senior, 8+ years